top of page

 2. Makes Soil Slightly More Acidic

 Soil PH is SO important when it comes to the health of not only the plants but also your soil.
 Blood Meal is slightly acidic and will help to make soil a little more acidic.
 This really helps with plants like garlic, onion, peppers, berries, and other acid loving plants.
 As you can see based on the above photo, having your PH at 6.5 at all times is best for proper major nutrient uptake.
 Be sure to always start your growing season off with a soil test.
 You can find soil test kits on Amazon and even your local garden center.
+Try using blood meal and bone meal (animal bones) together to get the best of both substances in your soil.

 3. Kick-starts Your Compost Pile